A hands-on lab deploying VNets, peering them securely, provisioning Windows Server VMs, and validating connectivity with Network Watcher.

 10.20.0.0/16

-Each VNet contains a dedicated subnet for VM workloads.
+Each VNet contains a single subnet dedicated to virtual machine workloads.

 Provision Windows Server Virtual Machines